Learn German for beginners online. The best German language textbooks - a review of modern textbooks

 • free apps

 The internet is full of these treasures just waiting to be found!
-As you probably noticed, you can create an atmosphere of immersion in the German language right at home without spending a penny.
+As you've probably already noticed, you can create an immersion atmosphere in the German language right at home without spending a penny.

 If your first foreign language is English, then it will be a little easier for you to start learning German on your own.
 As you know, English and German belong to the same language group - Germanic.
 However, in addition to similarities, these languages have many differences.
 For example, German grammar is significantly different from English, but has common features from Russian.

 Can't wait to get started?
-Here are 8 steps to start your exciting German language journey.
+Here are 8 steps to start your exciting journey into the German language.

 1. Master the alphabet

-You should start mastering the German language from the very beginning, namely from learning the alphabet.
+You should start mastering the German language from the very beginning, namely by learning the alphabet.
 If you are already familiar with English alphabet, then we can safely say that half the work is already done.
-And yet, take enough time to practice pronunciation. special attention require a combination of vowels and consonants, as well as letters with an umlaut, since depending on whether two dots are above a, u, or o, the grammatical form changes, and often the meaning of the word.
+Still, spend enough time practicing your pronunciation.
+Special attention require letter combinations of vowels and consonants, as well as letters with an umlaut, since depending on whether there are two dots over a, u or o, the grammatical form, and often the meaning of the word, changes.

 For example, Apfel is an apple, and Äpfel is apples, schon is narrower, and schön is beautiful.